-The Foundation invites schools or educational programs that serve low-income students to become partners.
-Priority is given to Title 1 schools that receive federal funding from the Department of Education (i.e., 50% or more of students from low-income backgrounds) and to schools or programs that reach under-represented ethnic minority students.
+We invite schools or educational programs that serve low-income students to become partners.
+Priority is given to Title 1 schools that receive federal funding from the Department of Education (i.e., at least 40% of the student population from low-income families) and to schools or programs that reach underrepresented ethnic minority students.

 Additional priority is given to schools or programs that provide academic enrichment and experiential learning in culturally diverse environments, opportunities for apprenticeship and mentoring, and possibilities for leveraging resources and sustaining activities on a long-term basis.

 1) Partnership is approved by the school principal or program director